willfong/heroku-python-postgresql/README.md

 # Boilerplate: Heroku / Python / Postgresql

-This is a simple, opinionated, framework for quicking turning a concept in your head onto something you can see.
+This is a simple, opinionated, framework for quickly turning a concept in your head onto something you can see.
 This project was started to help make kickstarting new ideas much easier.
 This is still a work in progress, rushed out to meet other deadlines.
 As such, comments and suggestions are very much welcomed.

+The goal is to put together fast proof of concepts.
+You will probably want to rewrite the whole application from scratch in a "better" language and framework once you've tested the idea and nailed down the total scope of the project.

 ## Getting Started